 5. Manage Time & Consistency

-KCET preparation should be done in consistency.
+KCET preparation should be done consistently.
 Prepare a practical schedule that keeps a balance between syllabus coverage, practice sessions, and rest.
 Do not take long study gaps, as regularity helps retain concepts.
 Practice answering questions quickly and accurately, as 80 minutes per subject in the exam necessitates both time management and sound thinking.
 Also, get proper sleep, eat healthy, and practice stress-management techniques to keep your mind fresh.

 You can check below the most important chapters of each subject according to the weightage percentage: